Robotics-Sensors/bellande_configs_system/README.md

 # Bellande Configs System

 ## Configuration System
-- Configs system that stores the Bellande Step configs for all architectures and systems in one place
+- Configs system that stores the configs for all architectures and systems in one place

 ## License